Václav Klaus

-Václav Klaus (/cs/; born 19 June 1941) is a Czech economist and politician who served as the second president of the Czech Republic from 2003 to 2013.
+Václav Klaus (Note: /cs/) (born 19 June 1941) is a Czech economist and politician who served as the second president of the Czech Republic from 2003 to 2013.
 From July 1992 until the dissolution of Czechoslovakia in January 1993, he served as the second and last prime minister of the Czech Republic while it was a federal subject of the Czech and Slovak Federative Republic, and then as the first prime minister of the newly independent Czech Republic from 1993 to 1998.

 During the Communist era, Klaus worked as a bank clerk and forecaster.
 After the fall of Communism in November 1989, he became the Minister of Finance in the "government of national unity".
 In 1991, Klaus was the principal co-founder of the Civic Democratic Party (ODS).
-He was prime minister from 1992 to 1997, and from January to February 1993 he held certain powers of the Presidency.
+He was prime minister from 1992 to 1998, and from January to February 1993 he held certain powers of the Presidency.

 His government fell in the autumn of 1997; after the elections in the spring of 1998, he became the president of the Chamber of Deputies (1998–2002).
 After ODS lost the parliamentary elections of 2002, he withdrew from politics briefly, before being elected President of the Czech Republic in February 2003.
 He was re-elected in 2008 for a second five-year term.
 His presidency was marked by many controversies over his strong opinions on issues ranging from global warming denial to Euroscepticism, and a wide-ranging amnesty declared in his last months of office, triggering his indictment by the Czech Senate on charges of high treason.

 Klaus left active politics after his second presidential term ended in March 2013 but continues to comment on domestic and foreign policy issues.
 He has expressed support for European far-right parties including Alternative for Germany, the Freedom Party of Austria, and Fidesz.
 His political views have been referred to as Klausism.